Injured in a truck accident in Nevada? You may be entitled to big compensation

 - If the victim died, funeral expenses and loss of support

 In the rare event the case goes to trial, the court may also award punitive damages if the defendant(s) acted in an egregious way.
-Punitive damages can be much larger than compensatory damages.7
+Punitive damages can be much larger than compensatory damages, which is why Las Vegas truck accident lawyers fight so hard for them.7

 In general, Nevada trucking accident laws allow victims only two (2) years after the victim discovers his/her injury to file a claim.8 Therefore, victims should contact an attorney as soon as possible.